OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`balanced <balanced tree>`.
       Similar to a :term:`Splay Tree` in that it uses the concept of :term:`rotations <rotation>` in the insert and remove operations.

+   automatic variables
+       When program flow enters and leaves the variable's scope, automatic variables will be allocated and de-allocated automatically.

    B$^+$-tree
       The most commonly implemented form of :term:`B-tree`.